Weather News

 Men inspect a roof as cleanup efforts were underway in the 600 block of East Bodine St., in Clinton Missouri, on Thursday, April 16, 2026, after a tornado touched down in Henry County late Wednesday afternoon.
 Tammy Ljungblad tljungblad@kcstar.com

-The tornado came during what has been an active severe weather week in the region.
+The tornadoes came during what has been an active severe weather week in the region.

 On Monday, an EF2 tornado touched down around 7:25 p.m. in southern Ottawa, Kansas, toppling power lines, damaging buildings and leaving much of the city without electricity.
 About a half hour earlier, an EF0 tornado had touched down near Quenemo, Kansas, west of Ottawa.